thetotobalgo/ece-webtech-2023-fall-gr04-04/README.md

   * Comments: *We followed the nextjs convention aswell*
 * **Git usage**
   * Grade: *0.5*
-  * Comments: *Because we worked a lot together, mainly Tom (thetotobalgo, Moonwalkeuse) pushed on the repository.
-We also had a lot of problem with our git repo, so it is very ugly*
+  * Comments: *Because we worked a lot together, mainly Tom (thetotobalgo, totobalgo and Moonwalkeuse) pushed on the repository.
+We also had a lot of problem with our git repo, so it is very ugly, i send you an email about the issue*
 * **Code quality**
   * Grade: *4*
-  * Comments: *We indent using the command on visualcode*
+  * Comments: *We indented the code using the command on visualcode*
 * **Design, UX, and content**
   * Grade: *3*
-  * Comments: *We wanted a simple and minimalist desing, with simple colors and text.
+  * Comments: *We wanted a simple and minimalist design, with simple colors and text.
 The header is not responsive*

 * **Home page**
   * Grade: *2*
-  * Comments: *Basic home page with recent articles*
+  * Comments: *Basic home page with the 3 recent articles*
 * **Navigation**
   * Grade: *2*
   * Comments: *Simple header with all the accessible pages*